 Social, emotional and mental health difficulties-children may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
+These may

-These may 3 Fenstanton & Hilton Primary School - SEN Policy February 2017 include becoming withdrawn or isolated, as well displaying challenging, disruptive or disturbing behaviour.
+Include becoming withdrawn or isolated, as well displaying challenging, disruptive or disturbing behaviour.
 These behaviours may reflect underlying mental health difficulties such as anxiety or depression, self-harming, eating disorders or physical symptoms that are medically unexplained.
 Other children may have disorders such as attention deficit disorder (ADD), attention deficit hyperactive disorder (ADHD) or attachment disorder.